Mint-System/Ansible-Build/roles/prometheus/README.md

     tags: docker
   - role: docker-network
     tags: docker-network
-  - role: cadvisor
-    tags: cadvisor
-  - role: node-exporter
-    tags: node-exporter
   - role: prometheus
     tags: prometheus
 ```

 # Docs

 The Prometheus role extracts all hosts from the inventory group *exporter* and uses them as targets.
-Only if the exporter host has an node-exporter or cadvisor image configured it will be used as target.
+Only if the exporter host has an node-exporter or cadvisor container configured it will be used as target.